 Course fee – $1400.00

-The course duration is up to one year.
 Since it is a competency-based course, the actual time students complete the course however depends upon the delivery mode and individual experiences.
 The duration is the maximum time they should finish the course.
-To achieve the qualification, students are required to complete the specified hours of volume of learning as per the training package.
+To achieve the qualification, students are required to complete the specified hours of the volume of learning as per the training package.
 Students must have completed at least 120 hours of work placement as detailed in the assessment’s requirement of the units of competency.
-For the distance students, they have to complete additional 40 hours in the work placement, requiring 160 hours in total.
+For the distance students, they must complete additional 40 hours in the work placement, requiring 160 hours in total.

-After successful completion of the course, you can find yourself working in the related field as:
+After successful completion of the course, you can apply for jobs such as:

 - Disability support worker